tiberlab/tibercad/manual/Sphinx/Complete/modules/ETB.rst

     defines the regions associated to this ETB simulation

  ``atomistic_structure`` : string
     defines the name of the atomistic structure which  will  be  used  by ETB  to  create the  TB Hamiltonian.
-It  must be  the name  of  one  structure created  through an **Atomistic** block in  **Device**  section.
+It  must be  the name  of  a  structure created  through an **Atomistic** block in  **Device**  section.

  ``potential_simulation`` : string